 - A designated monument in Australia’s Register of State Heritage Places

+Château Tanunda’s origins go back to the 1860s and the decimation of Europe’s vineyards by the phylloxera plague.
+Sensing opportunity in Europe’s pain, the three founders of Château Tanunda set about building a Bavarian-style Château dedicated to the production of fine quality wines.
+This grand vision would become for a while the largest winemaking facility in the Southern Hemisphere.
 European immigrants had been planting vines in the Barossa since the 1840s, so the region was a natural choice.
 The resulting wines, made from grapes produced by 560 local growers (paid a pound per gallon – a substantial sum at the time), were transported on company-owned ships to a wine-starved Europe.

-Abandoned by its then owner, Australian wine giant Southcorp, the property was a shell of its former grandeur.
-When John Geber chanced upon it in 1998, and bought it a day later, he embraced the challenge of restoring this magnificent property to its iconic status.
+Château Tanunda’s success was the Barossa’s success.
+For years it was the heart of Barossa winemaking.
+A veritable “Ivy League” of Australian winemakers worked or studied at the facility, including Prof. Soebels, Australia’s first qualified enologist; Bill Seppelt; Grant Burge; Geoff Merrill and others.
+In 1994, in recognition of its rich history, Château Tanunda was placed on the Register of State Heritage Places – but by then its glory days were a memory.
+Abandoned by its then-owner, Australian wine giant Southcorp, the property was a shell of its former grandeur.
+When John Geber chanced upon it in 1998 and bought it a day later, he embraced the challenge of restoring this magnificent property to its iconic status.